Refinitiv/Real-Time-SDK/Java/README.md

 - CPUs must have high resolution timer frequencies greater than 1GHz.

 #### Supported Java Version
-The Refinitiv Real-Time-SDK supports Oracle JDK 1.11 & 1.17, OpenJDK 1.11 & 1.17, Amazon Corretto 11.
+The LSEG Real-Time-SDK supports Oracle JDK 1.11 & 1.17, OpenJDK 1.11 & 1.17, Amazon Corretto 11.

 NOTE: RRT Viewer requires JavaFX which is bundled with open/JDK 1.11, and Amazon Corretto.

-Refinitiv fully supports the use of the EMA Java Edition developers kit on the core linux and windows platforms listed below.
+LSEG fully supports the use of the EMA Java Edition developers kit on the core linux and windows platforms listed below.

-Refinitiv will extend support to other platforms based on the following criteria:
+LSEG will extend support to other platforms based on the following criteria:
 - EMA Java is used with a J2SE 11 compliant JVM
 - All problems must be reproducible on one of the core platforms listed below.
-Refinitiv support teams will only be able to reproduce problems on the core platforms.
+LSEG support teams will only be able to reproduce problems on the core platforms.

 #### Supported Platforms
-The Refinitiv Real-Time-SDK provides support for multicast connections using JNI libraries.
+The LSEG Real-Time-SDK provides support for multicast connections using JNI libraries.
 Also included are closed source libraries for reliable multicast support and value add cache.
 These libraries are available for the following platform and compiler combinations:

 ##### Windows